avulman/avulman/README.md

 ## Objective

 ### My journey in computer science has led me to develop a passion for cybersecurity, and I am eager to transition into this field.
-As of now, I am specifically aiming to join an entry-level/internship position to apply my theoretical knowledge and gain invaluable hands-on experience.
+I am excited to apply my theoretical knowledge and gain invaluable hands-on experience.

 ## Projects
 | Link | Description |